builtbybrayne/salarydates/README.md

 Generated report files are written to the `/report` directory by default, unless a file is manually specified.

-The main executable is `./salarydates`.
-This readme can be found at `README.md`.
+The main executable, install script and readme can be found at root level.
 	.
 	├── src/
 	├── test/